 Keep Your Head brings together good, reliable information on mental health and wellbeing for children and young people as well as their families and carers.

 Kooth is a free online service that offers emotional and mental health support for children and young people aged 11 – 19.
 Children and young people can have a "drop-in" chat with a counsellor or therapist or book a one-to-one session.

 There are many voluntary and charitable organisations, both local and national, that offer information, advice and support.

 Search the Local Offer Directory for details of local, national and voluntary organisations, as well as local authority and health services.

 Support for carers

-Information, advice and support for carers in Cambridgeshire is provided by Carers Trust Cambridgeshire, on behalf of the Council.
+Information, advice and support for carers in Cambridgeshire is provided by Caring Together (previously known as Carers Trust), on behalf of the Council.

 Telephone: 0345 241 0954